Characters: Fire Emblem Awakening The Lords

 - Star-Crossed Lovers: Defied if the Avatar, the foreordained vessel of Grima, marries any member of the Ylissean royal family, a foreordained servant of Naga.
 Or better yet, Tiki, Naga's actual daughter.

 - Staring Down Cthulhu: Multiple times between the Avatar and Grima especially during the last chapter.

 - Status Buff: The Avatar learns two of these in the Tactician and Grandmaster classes.

 - The Strategist: The Avatar's starting class and role within the army.

 - Super Breeding Program: How the Avatar came to be in this world.

 - Super Powerful Genetics: Any of their children have a very high chance of becoming a Game Breaker.

 - Superdickery: The opening Prelude sees the Avatar stabbing Chrom with a bolt of lighting followed by an Evil Laugh.

-- Supporting Protagonist: The story is seen from their perspective, and it's Game Over if they ever goes down.
+- Supporting Protagonist: The story is seen from their perspective, and it's Game Over if they ever go down.

 - Survivor Guilt: If they didn't decide to land the final blow on Grima, they feel guilt about not truly putting him down at the cost of their life when people in the far future are just going to suffer for their decision.
 However, the Avatar's spouse and children will assure them that they'd miss them greatly if they sacrificed themselves, which alleviates their guilt a bit.